BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

     - `waist`
     - `chest`
     - `camera`
-    - `keyboard`
+    - `keyboard`.
+  - `connection_timeout` sets the time (in seconds) the tracker needs to be unresponsive before motion compensation is automatically deactivated.
+Setting a negative value disables automatic deactivation.
+  - `connection_check` is only relevant for virtual trackers and determines the period (in seconds) for checking wether the memory mapped file used for data input is actually still actively used.
+Setting a negative value disables the check
-  - `srs`: use the virtual tradcker data provided by SRS motion software when using a Witmotion (or similar?) sensor on the motion rig.
+  - `srs`: use the virtual tracker data provided by SRS motion software when using a Witmotion (or similar?) sensor on the motion rig.
   - `flypt` use the virtual tracker data provided by FlyPT Mover.
   - `yaw`: use the virtual tracker data provided by Yaw VR and Yaw 2.
 Either while using SRS or Game Engine.
   - the keys `offset_...`, `use_cor_pos` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.